2.6 Money – Learn In a Simple Way

 #9.
 What realization does the speaker come to about life after losing his wealth?

 #10.
-How does the speaker feel about the rich compared to the poor?
+What does the speaker think about rich people?

 Results